stickitgit/SFM-on-py/README.md

 ## Description
 This is a simple file manager written in python that runs in the console, this code is made to make good file managers for UNIX systems.

-For use this program u may have python 3.8 or higher.

 ## Instalation
   For use this program u may have python 3.8 or higher.